One of the problems with “crypto” is just that – no one seems to know exactly what it is.

 It’s just there, on the screen.

 The willingness of a sufficiency of people to accept that it has value is apparently the source of its value.
 Dirt could work on this principle.
-To be fair, crypto is not dirt – and it is not materially different from U.S. dollars, which have value chiefly because people accept them as having it.
+To be fair, crypto is not dirt – but it isn’t much different from U.S. dollars, which have value chiefly because people accept them as having it.

 And that of course is the primary danger of both.
 They have value only because someone (speaking figuratively here) assigned it to them and because others agree to accept that estimation of value, which isn’t moored to anything of actual value – at least insofar as can be objectively pointed to as being such, like a piece of silver or gold.